MeltingShoe/ml_chess_project/README.md

-model: The base container class of the model to be saved half_turn_limit=2000: The number of individual moves before this will terminate without waiting for the game to end print_rewards=True: If true this will print out the total of all rewards and the number of moves made
+model: The base container class of the model to be saved half_turn_limit=2000: The number of individual moves before this will terminate without waiting for the game to end print_rewards=True: If true this will print out the total of all rewards and the number of moves made render=False: If true the env will be rendered after every move render_delay=1: Delay in seconds between moves when rendering the board
 ```

 ## generate_data(model, num_games, discount_factor)